-There is a risk that interest rates will increase given the current low level of interest rates and rising inflation in Canada and the United States.
+There is a risk that interest rates will continue to increase in response to inflation in Canada and the United States.
 An increase in interest rates could result in a significant increase in the amount we pay to service debt, while rising inflation could cause us to incur additional expense and, either or both, could have an adverse effect on our financial condition, results of operations and future growth, potentially resulting in a decrease in a decrease in the return of capital to Shareholders and/or the market price of the Common Shares.